Trail Conditions Update – October 25, 2019

 Fall colours are here, and so is the snow!
-Snow has fallen on most of the GDT and early season avalanche conditions exist where snow has accumulated.
-Expect wet, icy and slippery trail conditions, and wet and muddy sections at lower elevations with recent rainfall or snow melt.
+Snow has fallen on much of the GDT and is starting to accumulate at higher elevations.
+Expect wet, slippery and muddy trail conditions.
 Heavy boots or cleats and poles are recommended.
 Nighttime and early morning temperatures are below freezing, so be prepared for cold temperatures and shorter days when travelling into the backcountry this fall.

 ELK RUTTING SEASON WARNING: It is elk rutting season until mid-October.
 Warning signs that read “ATTENTION – Elk Mating” have been posted at areas where elk herds often gather.
 Be aware that bull elk become extremely aggressive during rutting season so keep at least 30 metres away from all elk and never get between a male and female elk.